dragonwasrobot/formal-language/README.md

   * Fill out all the remaining stubs.
   * Implement a Nondeterministic version.
   * Create a set of test automatas.
+  * Sanity check input:
+    * Alphabet shouldn't be able to use special symbols
+    * Alphabet symbols have length 1

 * Push-down Automata.
   * Implement one.